-The MICHELIN Guide has finally arrived in Atlanta!
-Earlier this evening, Georgia's capital became the newest destination in the United States to welcome the Guide and celebrate the culinary excellence of its city.
-And with 10 Bib Gourmands, 5 new One Stars, and 2 new Green Stars, the Big Peach is as delicious as its moniker suggests.
+Earlier this evening, Georgia's capital celebrated the culinary excellence of its city.
+And with 4 new Bib Gourmands and 4 new One Stars, the Big Peach is as delicious as its moniker suggests.

-While we won't give too much away—check out our Inspectors' takes below—the Atlanta selection is brimming with flavor ranging from the haute (think: roasted Onion Tortellini with Gruyère fondue and beef nage) to the everyday (lobster with smoked paprika butter sauce).
+While we won't give too much away—check out our Inspectors' takes below—the Atlanta selection is brimming with flavor ranging from sharkskin sole to a delightful cabbage course.
 However, one element that is shared by the majority is their commitment to utilizing and highlighting local produce.

-Each spot aims to bring fresh ideas and flavors on the plate including our Green Star restaurants, one of which changes its menu weekly thanks to an on-site regenerative farm.
+Each of the 9 One Star and 2 Green Star restaurants aims to bring fresh ideas and flavors on the plate.
 So sit back and enjoy discovering what restaurants took the top distinctions in Atlanta.

 One Stars